wang-fujin/BattNN/data/LabData/readme.md

-Complete experimental data can be found in: https://wang-fujin.github.io/
+Complete experimental data can be found in: [XJTU battery dataset](https://wang-fujin.github.io/)